SteveBronder/riccaticpp/benchmarks/readme.md

        y'(0) = 1.
 ```

-The combination of the $t\,y'(t)$ and $t\,y(t)$ terms can produce stiffness as $t$ grows large.

-In each case, we compare several solvers:
+In each case, we compare the runtime and accuracy of the following solvers (the first three being method options in `scipy.solve_ivp`):

-- **BDF**: A stiff, implicit solver.
+- **BDF**: An implicit solver formulated for stiff equations.
 - **DOP853**: An explicit Runge–Kutta method of order 8(5,3).
-- **RK45**: A classic explicit Runge–Kutta 4(5) method.
+- **RK45**: An explicit Runge–Kutta 4(5) method.
-- **PYRICCATICPP**: Our specialized solver using a Riccati transform for second-order ODEs.
+- **PYRICCATICPP**: Our specialized solver for second-order (oscillatory) ODEs.

-Times for each graph below are on a logarithmic scale to accommodate the rapid growth in runtime for certain methods at higher frequencies or stiffer regimes.
+Note that both runtimes and accuracies are plotted on a logarithmic scale.

 ## Timing Results

-Below is a representative plot (`ivp_bench.png`) of the average runtime (in seconds) each solver takes for the Bremer, Airy, and Stiff equations across two different tolerances ($10^{-12}$ and $10^{-6}$).
-As $\lambda$ or problem stiffness increases, one observes that standard Runge–Kutta-based solvers can become extremely slow, whereas `pyriccaticpp` remains comparatively fast.
+The figures below (`ivp_bench.png`) show the average runtime (in seconds, averaged over $10$ solves) each solver takes for the Bremer, Airy, and Stiff equations across two different tolerances ($10^{-12}$ and $10^{-6}$).
+As the solution becomes more oscillatory ($\lambda$ increases), the runtime of standard polynomial-based solvers (Runge--Kutta and BDF) grows linearly ($\mathcal{O}(\lambda)$), whereas that of `pyriccaticpp` remains constant ($\mathcal{O}(1)$).
+On the stiff problem, `pyriccaticpp` outperforms `BDF` at the tighter tolerance and is comparative at the looser tolerance, with all explicit solvers being significantly slower, as expected.

 - **Bremer (Eq.
 237)**:
-  For $\lambda = 10$, the ODE solver times are the closest, but `pyriccaticpp` is still faster than all others by more than 4 orders of magnitude.
-As $\lambda$ increases to $10^4, 10^5, 10^6$, `pyriccaticpp` retains a very low wall time, while `BDF`, `RK45`, and `DOP853` grow by orders of magnitude.

-  The table below shows `wall time method / wall time pyriccaticpp` for each lambda value of the Bremer equation benchmarked.
-The highlighted values in each row show the fastest method relative to pyriccaticpp.
-Even in the most favorable scenario for the classical methods (the smallest $\lambda = 10$) DOP853 is still 4.7× slower than pyriccaticpp; for large $\lambda$, the classical solvers are orders of magnitude slower.
+  The table below shows `wall time method / wall time pyriccaticpp` for each $\lambda$ value of the Bremer equation benchmarked.
+The highlighted values in each row show the relative runtime of the second fastest method relative to pyriccaticpp.
+Even in the most favorable scenario for the classical methods (the smallest $\lambda = 10$) DOP853 is still 4.7$\times$ slower than pyriccaticpp; for large $\lambda$, the classical solvers are orders of magnitude slower.

+** Steve: Which tolerance is this for? **
+** TODO for Fruzsina: add note about accuracy of BDF -- it looks deceivingly fast here, but it produces garbage **

 ### Table For Bremer Eq 237 Relative Wall Time To Pyriccaticpp